M2 Physics, Engineering and Chemistry for Biology

 non

 This course browses the main electrical engineering aspects for the living cell monitoring, from the basics of electrophysiology to the latest research and industrial developments in micro and nanotechnology devoted to biological applications.
 The impact of nano and microtechnologies on biology is quite huge, as demonstrated by the DNA chips that became nowadays a commonly used technology for many applications.
 The principle and fabrication of DNA chips will be presented.
 Then the course will focus on protein chips – soluble proteins or membrane proteins - and more particularly on devices used to characterize and monitor ion-channel proteins.
 Main architectures of microfluidic devices found in the literature devoted to this purpose will be described, based either on the reconstitution of planar lipid bilayers or on the droplet contacting principle.
 Finally, the use of those ion-channels as natural nanopores can be used for electrically sense the properties of single molecules.
 The fabrication of devices for such a purpose will be described, and scientific papers on the subject will be analysed.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale